 So you might put in a little bit of extra thought into that so it depends on the circumstances.

-But if you’re writing that all-important letter for a job interview, you’re going to really want to
+But if you’re writing that all-important letter for a job interview, you’re going to really want to think about it.

 What are they looking for?
 How do you want to put yourself forward?
 How does your CV look?

 And therefore you want to write a letter that’s going to attract attention and hopefully get you onto that original list.
-Or indeed onto the shortlist for the the job application.
+Or indeed onto the shortlist for the job application.